 New York – Buildings

-For the most part, skyscrapers dominate the cityscape of New York.
+Skyscrapers dominate New York’s cityscape for the most part.
 Opened in 1902, the triangular Flatiron Building was one of the first skyscrapers in the city.
-Others include the 1915 Woolworth Building, the 1930s Chrysler Building built in Art Deco style, and the Rockefeller Center building complex completed in 1939 with the NBC studio.
-One of the most visited monuments in the world is the 1931 Empire State Building.
-About 3.5 million visitors every year look down from New York’s observation deck.
+Others include the Woolworth Building from 1915, the Chrysler Building from 1930 in the Art Deco style, and the Rockefeller Center complex with the NBC studio, completed in 1939.
+One of the most visited monuments in the world is the Empire State Building from 1931.
+About 3.5 million visitors look down on New York from the observation deck every year.

-Well-known churches in the city include the Saint Patrick’s Cathedral completed in 1879, the Cathedral Church of Saint John the Divine, construction began in 1892, Trinity Church in the heart of Wall Street, St. John the Divine, the United Synagogue of Conservative Judaism “and the” Armenian Apostolic Church of America’s Eastern Prelacy “.
+Among the well-known churches in the city are Saint Patrick’s Cathedral, completed in 1879, the Cathedral Church of Saint John the Divine, construction began in 1892, Trinity Church in the heart of Wall Street, St. John the Divine, the United Synagogue of Conservative Judaism, and the Armenian Apostolic Church of America Eastern Prelacy.

-The landmark of New York is the Statue of Liberty from 1886 on Liberty Island, New Jersey, south of Manhattan.
-Other significant buildings include New York’s main railway station and Grand Central Terminal, which opened in 1913.
-Then, be sure to visit the Brooklyn Bridge, which connects Manhattan and Brooklyn, as well as the world-famous Madison Square Garden and Carnegie Hall.
-On the East River in Manhattan is the building complex of the United Nations.
-Brooklyn Heights, an old residential neighborhood, as well as Greenwich Village with a triumphal arch and Jefferson Market Courthouse (now library) should definitely be visited to understand the character of New York.
+New York’s landmark is the Statue of Liberty from 1886 on Liberty Island, New Jersey, south of Manhattan.
+Other important buildings include New York’s main train station and Grand Central Terminal, which opened in 1913.
+Then the Brooklyn Bridge, which connects Manhattan and Brooklyn, as well as the world-famous arena Madison Square Garden and Carnegie Hall, are definitely worth seeing.
+The United Nations building complex is located on the East River in Manhattan.
+Brooklyn Heights, an old residential district, as well as Greenwich Village with its Arc de Triomphe and Jefferson Market Courthouse (now a library) should definitely be visited to understand the character of New York.
 Ellis Island has been the former arrival point for immigrants.